Chapter 2 : ARIADNE

 “Just–just think about it,” she said, methodically picking her words.
 “It’s like, I’m here in your room because the assumption had always been that girls are more trustworthy than boys.
 But how true is that really?
 It’s like… I dunno, it’s like the stair transfiguration is…”

 “An outdated symbol of chauvinism?
 Absolutely.”
 James found himself pleased that he could extrapolate this way.
 More interestingly, he found himself pleased that Waverly seemed pleased with his extrapolation.

 Cillian, however, had never been one for abstractions.
 It was what made him such a god-awful chess player.
 James recognised his distaste for the tangent, and resolved to wrap it up so they could return to the actual question of the hour.
 But when he spoke, it did nothing of the sort.
 “It’s as if this pet project, pet prank, whatever it can be called, it’s like it’s a grand social experiment, isn’t it?
 Gender roles in magical society, conformity… and, you know, I always thought there was an interesting attitude to witches at Hogwarts and I guess even amongst witches at Hogwarts.
-The dichotomy between–oi
+The dichotomy between–oi.”
+Someone punched him.

 Judging by the blank look on his face, it wasn’t Cillian.